eulerto/wal2json/README.md

 * `include-unchanged-toast`: add TOAST value even if it was not modified.
 Since TOAST values are usually large, this option could save IO and bandwidth if it is disabled.
 Default is _true_.
 * `filter-tables`: exclude rows from the specified tables.
 Default is empty which means that no table will be filtered.
 It is a comma separated value.
 The tables should be schema-qualified. `*.foo` means table foo in all schemas and `bar.*` means all tables in schema bar.
 Special characters (space, single quote, comma, period, asterisk) must be escaped with backslash.
 Schema and table are case-sensitive.
 Table `"public"."Foo bar"` should be specified as `public.Foo\ bar`.
 * `add-tables`: include only rows from the specified tables.
 Default is all tables from all schemas.
 It has the same rules from `filter-tables`.
+* `msg-per-record`: opt into an alternate output format where every record creates a new json message, this supercedes `write-in-chunks` and makes parsing large transactions easier.
+See [Alternate Output Format](#alternate-output-format) for details

 Examples
 ========